MichaelSzczepaniak/DataCamp/README.md

 ### 20 Cleaning Data

-+ Many of the data sets which used in the course which were not provided, have been added
++ Many of the data sets which used in the course which were not provided have been manually built and added to this project
-+ TBD

 ## Associate Data Scientist Projects